tsg-iitkgp/tsg/README.md

 ### Creating a backup on the server

-The backups are stored in `/home/gymkhana/backups` in a datewise fashion and it is the backup of all the existing elements in that folder.
+The backups are stored in `/home/gymkhana/backups` in a datewise fashion and it is the backup of all the existing elements in that folder in compressed format.

 0. Go to the root folder, `/home/gymkhana`
-0. Run `rsync -av --progress ./ ./backups/11_Feb_2020/ --exclude backups`.
+0. Run `tar -zcvf 11_Feb_2020.tar.gz --exclude="backups" --exclude=".git" ./` Change the date to current date.
+0. Move the new backup to `backups` folder.

 ## Updating Information